How automation is a little-known process that produces big results

-Despite the significant benefits associated with document automation, many lawyers still don’t know much about this innovative process – let alone use it daily.
+Despite the significant benefits of legal document automation, many lawyers still don’t know much about this innovative process — let alone use it daily.
 But, given the ever-increasing pressure on firms to produce more in less time, it is a process you need to know about if you want to stay competitive.

-As its name suggests, the document automation process can help streamline document creation, making it easier for you to produce thorough, error-free documents in a fraction of the time.
+As its name suggests, document automation can help streamline document creation, making it easier to produce thorough, error-free documents in a fraction of the time.
 In the context of the legal profession, you can use document automation software to create virtually any legal agreement or contract.

 Document automation allows you to produce important legal documents in mere moments instead of days while lowering costs, eliminating inefficiencies, and reducing the risk of errors.

 When automation really pays off dividends

-While you can use document automation to help draft nearly any legal document, the benefits are particularly significant when dealing with documents that must be completed repeatedly for multiple clients – yet are extremely time-consuming to draft manually.
+While you can use document automation to help draft nearly any legal document, the benefits are particularly significant when dealing with documents you must complete repeatedly for multiple clients — yet are extremely time consuming to draft manually.